Adhizah/Odin-recipes/README.md

 ## Introduction

-**Odin Recipies is a personal project where I will collect  and share my favorite recipies as part of Odin project curriculum.
+**Odin Recipies is a personal project where I will collect  and share my favorite recipes as part of Odin project curriculum.
 This projects aims to enhance my skills in HTML,CSS and git as a solid foundation of web development.

 In this project, I want to focus on: